kristianmandrup/puppeteer-browser-agent/README.md

 ];
 ```

+Definitions are supplied to the driver, either directly or via the planner using `setDefinitions`

-Note that actions may include a `definition` property as well.
+Any actions may include a `definition` property as well.
 If such a property exists on the action, this defintion will be added automatically to the set of `definitions` when the action is registered.

 ## Custom implementation example